-Distribution of eligible formats can include direct-to-video, direct-to-DVD, television broadcast or online distribution.
+Distribution of eligible formats can include theatrical release, television broadcast or online distribution.

 The following formats are ineligible for the Location Offset:

 - short films

 - documentary features (documentary television series are eligible)

 - advertising programs or commercials

 - discussion, quiz, game, panel or variety programs, or a program of a like nature

 - films of public events

 - training films

 - computer games (defined by the Classification (Publications, Films and Computer Games) Act 1995 (Classification Act)).